zheksoon/dioma/README.md

     console.log("car parked");
   }

-  // New instance of the class every time it is requested static scope = Scopes.Transient();
+  // New instance of the class on every injection static scope = Scopes.Transient();
 }